cristie1214/wustl_project_1/README.md

 The playbook implements the following tasks:

-- An Elk VM needs to be created
+- An Elk VM needs to be created and docker installed
 - Add the Elk VM to the host file and create a new playbook for the Elk machine
 - Download and run elk to launch the Elk container
 - SSH into the Elk container and verify it is running